sheriffderek/ember-skill-tree/README.md

 * Take the functionality of the stuff you made - and break it out into a component instead of a controller.

+### 7. from there...

+* depending on the person... _and their goals_ - you might take a few paths.
+Maybe they should start getting some data from other sources... or maybe they should work with routes - and get some static pages.

+* my point... is that each step should leave the person capable.
+If you hook up a bunch of services and some models and some ember-data - and nested routes - and they don't understand how those things are helping them... then they are just memorizing things.
+At each stage - you need to hit the wall / where the tools can assist you.
+Some people are learning this _flavor_ or MVC - but others are learning 'web applications' - and those people aren't just going to see parody here and there.
+They might have never heard or rails.
+They might have gone to a MEAN stack boot-camp and barely know HTML.

+* outlets might not be as important to understand as services - depending on what they want to build... but / having an about/contact page - might be a good example.

+* importing/using libraries
+* services (using them in components)
+* routing (links/outlets) (maybe file structure now - if at all)
+* using routes to get data
+* models (ember-data)
+* dynamic routing
+* state
+* testing
+* auth
+* creating addons
+* engines

+<br><br>

 ## Prerequisites